Changissnz/nu_merchant_principal/README.md

 from the totality of results that perpetuate conviction in upholding the system.
 Growth and change constitute bodies of activity that are quite meaningful to system adherence.
-Consider an alliance that currently has capability issues in acting by iteir prescribed formulae.
+Consider an alliance that currently has capability issues in acting by their prescribed formulae.
 And capacity issues, with regards to current participants of the alliance as well as accomodation of novel non-participants into alliance membership, make these issues more dire.
 Growing membership